rubenIzquierdo/it_makes_sense_WSD/README.md

 * KafNafParserPy library, that can be found at https://github.com/cltl/KafNafParserPy
 * IMS system that can be found at http://www.comp.nus.edu.sg/~nlp/software.html

+In case you want to use ILI synsets of WN30 instead of sensekeys of WN171 you should get also the mappings between version provided by the UPC (http://www.talp.upc.edu/index.php/technology/tools/45-textual-processing-tools/98-wordnet-mappings/)

 ##Installation##
 The installation is pretty simple, just follow these steps: